klemens-floege/oneprot/README.md

 We are aiming to learn aligned embeddings for different protein modalities.
 These different modalities can later be used on retrieval, prediction and generation tasks for proteins.

+It started as a prototype model of the Bio x ML Hackathon 2023, which won the first prize and the impact prize, and the initial version of the model is [**here**](https://github.com/svm-ai/svm-hackathon)

 ## Modalities

 - Sequence